nori-dot-eco/NIPs/NIP-1.md

 NIP Types
 ---------

-There are three types of NIP:
+There are four types of NIPs:

 -   A **Standard Track NIP** describes any change that directly changes the way Nori functions, such as a change to the smart contracts, a change in standards or requirements for interacting with Nori, proposed application standards and conventions for interfacing with Nori, or any change that directly affects logic that is served to external applications interfacing with Nori.
 Furthermore Standard NIPs can be broken down into the following categories.
-    -   **Core** - improvements requiring an application fork, smart contract implementation of a core component such as a Carbon Removal Credit Commodity standard, or a smart contract upgrade, as well as changes that are not necessarily application critical but may be relevant to “core dev” discussions.
+    -   **Core** - improvements requiring an application fork, smart contract implementation of a core component such as a Carbon Removal Certificate standard, or a smart contract upgrade, as well as changes that are not necessarily application critical but may be relevant to “core dev” discussions.
     -   **Interface** - includes improvements around client [API/SDK] specifications and standards, and also certain language-level standards like method names and [contract ABIs].
-     -   **NRC** - application-level standards and conventions, such as report or data standards for Commodities (such as a [CRC]() report whose data is handled externally (such as in IPFS) but does not directly require a change in the smart contract logic itself, extensions to participant identity registry standards, URI schemes, library/package formats, IOT standards or standards relating to devices communicating or interfacing with Nori.
+Additionally, application-level standards and conventions, such as report or data standards for Commodities (such as a [CRC]() report whose data is handled externally (such as in IPFS) but does not directly require a change in the smart contract logic itself, extensions to participant identity registry standards, URI schemes, library/package formats, IOT standards or standards relating to devices communicating or interfacing with Nori.
+     -   **NRC** - NRCs (requests for comments) can be used as a default community oriented vehicle for proposing additional features to Nori which do not directly impact existing functionality, such as the proposal for support of new types of commodities.
+NRCs should start as an issue in this repository, as it will likely not impact existing mechanisms, and will require a greater deal of community commentary.

 -   An **Informational NIP** describes a Nori design issue, or provides general guidelines or information to the Nori community, but does not propose a new feature.
-Informational NIPs do not necessarily represent Nori community consensus or a recommendation, so users and implementers are free to ignore Informational NIPs or follow their advice.
+Informational NIPs do not necessarily represent Nori community consensus or a recommendation and instead serve as informational guidelines for interacting with the Nori ecosystem.

 -   A **Meta NIP** describes a process surrounding Nori or proposes a change to (or an event in) a process.
-Process NIPs are like Standards Track NIPs but apply to areas other than the Nori platform itself.
+Meta NIPs are like Standards Track NIPs but apply to areas other than the Nori platform itself.
 They may propose an implementation, but not to Nori's codebase; they often require community consensus; unlike Informational NIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process relating to whitelisting or blacklisting projects or methodologies, and changes to the tools or environment used to interface with Nori APIs in a standard way.
-Any meta-NIP is also considered a Process NIP.
+Any Meta NIP is also considered a Process NIP.

--   An **Methodology NIP** describe any Nori methodology process related to removing CO2 from the atmosphere.
-These define how Nori and community can account for the output of a particular methodology process.
-It does not or should not deal specifically with the process itself, and should instead define standards relating to the output from such.
+-   A **Methodology NIP** describes any Nori methodology or process related to removing CO2 from the atmosphere.
+These define how Nori and its community can account for the output of a particular methodology process.
+It does not, and should not, deal specifically with the process itself.
+It should instead define standards relating to the output from such.
 Methodologies can be broken into the following types.
     -   **Record Keeping**
     -   **Reporting**
-    -   All Methodology types must define a sub-type referencing the process it is used for. **Sub-Type: I.E. Soil/Direct Air Capture/etc.**
+All Methodology types must define a sub-type referencing the process it is used for. **Sub-type examples include Soil, Direct Air Capture, etc.**

 NIP Workflow
 -------------
 The NIP repository Collaborators change the NIPs status.
-Please direct all NIP-related communications to the NIP Collaborators, which are listed under NIP Editors below.
-Also see NIP Editor Responsibilities & Workflow.
+Please direct all NIP-related communications to the NIP Editors, which are listed under NIP Editors below.
+Also see "NIP Editor Responsibilities & Workflow".

 The NIP process begins with a new idea for Nori.
 It is highly recommended that a single NIP contain a single key proposal or new idea.
 The more focused the NIP, the more successful it tends to be.
-A change to one client doesn't require an NIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.
+A change to one client process doesn't require an NIP; a change that affects multiple clients, or defines a standard for multiple clients to use, does.
 The NIP editor reserves the right to reject NIP proposals if they appear too unfocused or too broad.
 If in doubt, split your NIP into several well-focused ones.

-Each NIP must have a champion - someone who writes the NIP using the style and format described below (feel free to start with the template NIP), shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
+Each NIP must have a Champion - someone who writes the NIP using the style and format described below (feel free to start with the [template NIP](https://github.com/nori-dot-eco/NIPs/blob/master/nip-x.md)).
+They shepherd the discussions in the appropriate forums (e.g. as a Github issue or pull request), and attempts to build community consensus around the idea.

 Vetting an idea publicly before going as far as writing an NIP is meant to save the potential author time.
 Asking the Nori community first if an idea is original helps prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will work for most people in most areas where Nori is used.
-Examples of appropriate public forums to gauge interest around your NIP include [the Nori subreddit], [the Issues section of this repository], and [one of the Nori chat rooms].
-In particular, [the Issues section of this repository] is an excellent place to discuss your proposal with the community and start creating more formalized language around your NIP.
+Examples of appropriate public forums to gauge interest around your NIP include [the Nori subreddit](https://www.reddit.com/r/NoriMarket/), [the Issues section of this repository](https://github.com/nori-dot-eco/nori/issues).
+In particular, [the Issues section of this repository](https://github.com/nori-dot-eco/nori/issues) is an excellent place to discuss your proposal with the community and start creating more formalized language around your NIP before formalizing it as a [pull request](https://github.com/nori-dot-eco/nori/pulls).

+## Possible NIP Statuses/Labels

+#### Draft
-Once the champion has asked the Nori community whether an idea has any chance of acceptance a draft NIP should be presented as a [pull request].
+Once the Champion has asked the Nori community whether an idea has any chance of acceptance a draft NIP should be presented as a [pull request](https://github.com/nori-dot-eco/nori/pulls).
 This gives the author a chance to continuously edit the draft NIP for proper formatting and quality.
 This also allows for further public comment and the author of the NIP to address concerns about the proposal.

-If the NIP collaborators approve, the NIP editor will assign the NIP a number (generally the issue or PR number related to the NIP), label it as Standards Track, Informational, or Meta, give it status “Draft”, and add it to the git repository.
-The NIP editor will not unreasonably deny an NIP.
+If the NIP collaborators approve, the NIP Editor will assign the NIP a number (generally the issue or PR number related to the NIP), label it as Standards Track, Informational, or Meta, or Methodology, give it a status of “Draft”, and add it to the git repository.
+The NIP Editor will not unreasonably deny an NIP.
 Reasons for denying NIP status include duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the Nori philosophy.

-Standards Track NIPs consist of three parts, a design document, implementation, and finally if warranted an update to the [formal specification].
+Standards Track NIPs consist of two parts, a design document and an implementation.
 The NIP should be reviewed and accepted before an implementation has begun, unless an implementation will aid people in studying the NIP.
 Standards Track NIPs must be implemented in the main Nori repository master branch before it can be considered Final.

+Methodology NIPs consist of three parts, a scientific report defending the methodology, an example input and output, and an implementation proposal to aide in the technical implementation.

+#### Accepted
 For an NIP to be accepted it must meet certain minimum criteria.
-It must be a clear and complete description of the proposed enhancement.
-The enhancement must represent a net improvement.
-The proposed implementation, if applicable, must be solid and must not complicate the platform unduly.
+- It must be a clear and complete description of the proposed enhancement
+- The enhancement must represent a net improvement
+- The proposed implementation, if applicable, must be solid and must not complicate the platform unduly.

+#### Final
 Once an NIP has been accepted, the implementations must be completed.
-When the implementation is complete and accepted by the community, the status will be changed to “Final”.
+When the implementation is complete, and it is still accepted by the community, it must then be merged into the master branch.
+The status must then be changed to “Final”.
+Once such is completed, it can be then considered an accurate representation of the Nori processes in current operation.

+#### Deferred
-A NIP can also be assigned status “Deferred”.
+An NIP can also be assigned status “Deferred”.
 The NIP author or editor can assign the NIP this status when no progress is being made on the NIP.
 Once an NIP is deferred, the NIP editor can re-assign it to draft status when progress or updates return.

+#### Rejected
 A NIP can also be “Rejected”.
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this fact.

+#### Withdrawn
+A written draft submitted for community withdrawn can still be withdrawn by the author.

+#### Replaced
 NIPs can also be superseded by a different NIP, rendering the original obsolete.

 The possible paths of the status of NIPs are as follows:

 ![](https://www.lucidchart.com/publicSegments/view/fc7322af-c2ac-4084-baf0-5b1d2cd6bdcf/image.jpeg)

-Some Informational and Process NIPs may also have a status of “Active” if they are never meant to be completed.
-E.g. NIP 1 (this NIP).

 What belongs in a successful NIP?